Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 ## Integrate the whole model into a pipeline <a name='Pipeline'></a>

-A pipeline is a chain of processing steps for the data, the last step often being the machine learning model itself.
+A pipeline is a chain of processing steps for the data, the last step often being the machine learning model.
+When the last step is the machine learning model, we call this step the "estimator".
+In our case, the estimator is a "classifier", since the goal of the model is to classify things.
+When an estimator is not a classifier, it is in general a "regressor".
 In particular, we include a series of steps called "transformers" before the model.
 They allow processing and preparing the data.
 The use of a series of transformers makes the code readable and less prone to errors.
 We have already seen an example of transformers in the feature extraction section.
-As I have explained this section, transformers are useful to avoid label leakage that would make the model look better than it really is.
+As I have explained in this section, transformers are useful to avoid label leakage that would make the model look better than it really is.
 Pipelines are a natural way of chaining these transformers and the model.
 Pipelines also simplify the deployment of the model.